Table of Contents

-By taking a survey sent out by The Company, you agree to having your answers shared anonymously.
+By taking a survey sent out by The Company, you agree to have your answers shared anonymously.

 Many of our community members have chosen to participate in voluntary interviews with our staff.
 Some of these interviews were conducted in private, others on a public platform such as Facebook Live Video.
 Some interviews are confidential, and the interviewer is required to disclose whether your interview will be accessible to the public before conducting the interview.

 The interviewer is also required to disclose how the interview will be conducted, if and how it will be recorded, and how it will be shared.

 If you agree to a Facebook Live or Google Hangouts interview, your interview will be broadcasted live, and indefinitely afterward will be public content hosted on Facebook, YouTube, and any other platform(s) deemed appropriate by The Company.

 If you agree to a phone interview, your interview may be recorded.
 Even if the interview itself is going to be confidential, it will not be shared.
 However, The Company may record the conversation for the purpose of improving internal operations.
 If this is the case, it will be disclosed to you at the time of the interview.

 Any media submitted to The Company in any format, including via:

 - The Company’s online community